Standing Committees

 University of Helsinki, Finland

-Executive board members (beside the coordinators, the PhD representatives and the assistant coordinator)
+Executive board members (besides the coordinators, the PhD representatives and the assistant coordinator)

 Amandine Desille